zanshin/dotfiles/nvim/README.md

 while I maintained both a Vim and a Neovim configuration, but over time the Vim configuration became stale as it was no longer being maintained.

-Over the past few weeks I have been working on converting my Neovim configuration to use Lua.
+Beginning in late 2021 I began converting my Neovim configuration to use Lua.
 A number of resources helped me in that endeavor, they are listed in the appendix below.

 ## Prerequisites

-* Neovim 0.6.*x or later
+* Neovim 0.8.*x or later
 * Node - Several of the language servers I have setup require Node
 * A "hacked" font